pote/philote/README.md

   "required": ["read", "write", "allowed_uses", "uses"] }
 ```
+### philote-admin

+You'll find an executable in `admin/philote-admin`, it's mainly a development help, it can create access keys and publish messages to channels so you can try philote locally with ease.

+Run `./admin/philote-admin --help` for more.

 ## Caveats

 Philote opens a connection to Redis per websocket connection that it maintains open, if open connections are a limitation of your main Redis database I'd recommend having Philote use a separate one.